 Of course you can have a more friendly output format:

-The code doesn't actually convert string to object directly.
-It has to parse the string to make sure it's a properly formatted Json before it does that.
-But by the time this is done, you'll already have an STJson object.
-Finally, STJson is converted to object again.
+In fact the code does not directly convert string to object.
+That's because the string has to be parsed before that to make sure it's a properly formatted Json.
+But by the time it's done, it's already got an STJson object.
+Finally the STJson is converted to object.

 So you will see the following file in the source code STLib.Json.Converter: